kindht/CarND-Term1-Project2-Advanced_Lane_Line_Finding/README.md

 This is the 2nd project in the course of Self-Driving Car at Udacity

-The goals / steps of this project are the following: (more details in Project-README.md)
+The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.